 As I exited the convenience store on West College Avenue, I walked backwards, watching to see if the bus was coming as I headed to my after-school, part time, menial job at a C&S bank in downtown Atlanta.

 At first it did not register what was going on.
-I noticed a second officer in the police car turn his lights on and speed around the other side of me as if to cut me off in case I tried to run!
+I then noticed a second officer in the police car turn his lights on and speed around the other side of me as if to cut me off in case I tried to run!

 I walked slowly toward the officer as the other one came from behind me.
 They took me back into the store.
 I was stunned.
 When Gregory saw them bringing me inside his eyes widened.